robert-westenberger/knowledgebase/docker/docker-architecture.md

 3. Docker daemon looks for the image within your local repository, and realizes that its not there, resulting in the `Unable to find image 'hello-world:latest' locally` that's printed on your terminal.

 4. The daemon then reaches out to the default public registry which is Docker Hub and puls in the latest copy of the `hello-world` image, indicated by the `latest: Pulling from library/hello-world` line in your terminal.

+5. Docker daemon then creates a new container from the freshly pulled image.

+6. Finally, Docker daemon runs the container created using the `hello-world` image outputting the wall of text to your terminal